Accessibility

 Should you need specific assistance on the race day, please call the Box office in advance (at least 7 days prior) on 01244 304610.

-For all racegoers that are registered disabled, or have accessibility concerns we issue a Companion Pass in conjunction with their ticket or badge.
+For all racegoers with accessibility concerns, we issue a Companion Pass in conjunction with their ticket or badge.
 The Companion Pass is the equivalent to that of the ticket purchaser and provides them with all the same access and services.
 In effect the Companion Pass is an additional complimentary ticket to the one purchased.
-To obtain a Companion Pass, please call the Box Office on 01244 304610 at least 7 days prior to the event.

 We are proud to provide digital racecards to racegoers who may have visual impairments.
 These PDF digital racecards can be used with software to read out the contents of the racecourse to the listener through earphones or speakers.
 Please note, you must have the software yourself pre-installed on your device in order to do this.
 We cannot assist with the install of software.
 To request a digital racecard, please email marketing@chester-races.com.